zamtools/ng-environments/README.md

 An AngularJS module that switches sets of environment variables depending on the browser address.

-## Usage
+## Configuration

 Source `angularjs` in your html file.

 Source `dist/ng-environments.js` or `dist/ng-environments.min.js` in your html.

-Add `ng-environments` to the list of dependencies in your main module.
+Add `ng-environments` to the list of module dependencies in your main module.

 ```javascript
 var app = angular.module('App', ['ng-environments'])
 ```

 Each environment is an object with a unique name and a regular expression pattern that is matched against the browser's address.
 An environment can also contain extra variables such as analytics IDs, Facebook App IDs, etc.

 ```javascript
 {
     name: 'local',